tensorflow/tfjs/BAZEL_MIGRATION.md

 1. In `scripts/publish-npm.ts`, add your package's name to the `BAZEL_PACKAGES` set.
 2. In `e2e/scripts/publish-tfjs-ci.sh`, add your package's name to the `BAZEL_PACKAGES` list.

+### Update or Remove `cloudbuild.yml`
+Update the `cloudbuild.yml` to remove any steps that are now built with Bazel.
+These will be run by the `bazel-tests` step, which runs before other packages' steps.
+Any Bazel rule tagged as `ci` will be tested / build in CI.

+Note that the output paths of Bazel-created outputs will be different, so any remaining steps that now rely on Bazel outputs may need to be updated.
+Bazel outputs are located in `tfjs/dist/bin/...`.

+If all steps of the `cloudbuild.yml` file are handled by Bazel, it can be deleted.
+Make sure to also remove references to the package from `tfjs/scripts/package_dependencies.json`.